 The financial statements of subsidiaries are prepared for the same reporting period as the parent entity, using consistent accounting policies.
 Adjustments are made to bring into line any dissimilar accounting policies, which may exist.

-All related party balances and transactions, including any unrealised profits or losses have been eliminated on consolidation.
+All inter company balances and transactions, including any unrealised profits or losses have been eliminated on consolidation.
+Subsidiaries are consolidated from the date on which control is established and are de-recognised from the date that control ceases.